jakepears/readmeGenerator/README.md

 MIT

-## Contributing

-n/a

-## Tests

-n/a

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at jake.pearson.1694@gmail.com.
-You can find more of my work at [jakepears](https://github.com/jakepears).

-## Questions

-If you have any questions about the repo, open an issue or contact me directly at jake.pearson.1694@gmail.com.
 You can find more of my work at [jakepears](https://github.com/jakepears).